-Portable air conditioners are convenient and, for the most part, trouble-free.
-You can easily forget that these units do require some cleaning and maintenance from time to time in order to function efficiently.
+Portable air conditioners are convenient and mostly trouble-free.
+You can easily forget that these portable air conditioning units do require some occasional cleaning and maintenance to function efficiently.
 A dirty air conditioner can develop foul odors which can lead to inefficiency and potential health problems for you and your family.

 Portable air conditioners come in several types, including: